vaibhavrc1/Hibernate-Mapping-Demo/README.md

 3.Import this repository using import as maven project in your IDE

-4.Change the no=0 variable to different value in main class to different value
+4.Change the no=0 variable to different value in main class
 Example: int no=1;

 5.Uncomment the mapping section for the number you selected in hibernate.cfg.config file